kevinf58/homelab/Journaling/07-journal.md

 ## Dashboard

 As I just mentioned, this will be accessible via a private subdomain.
 To display my dashboard using a physical monitor at home, I'll set up a browser tab (likely Chromium) running in kiosk mode.
-As for the tools to use for developing the dashboard itself, Grafana + Prometheus seems to be the gold standard for enterprise dashboards.
+As for the tools to use for developing the dashboard itself:
+1. Grafana + Prometheus + Loki: seems to be the gold standard for enterprise dashboards.
 I've used Grafana in the past, which is also a bonus.
-Another set of technologies I have in mind is Homepage + Netdata + Uptime Kuma, which seems like the more Homelab-friendly alternative.
+2. Homepage + Netdata + Uptime Kuma: The more homelab friendly alternative that is less resource hungry.